cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-on-building-ai-systems-today.md

 # What to Avoid

+It's a rat race out there, and not many AI ideas are a winner.
-Numerous AI-driven photo apps fail due to over-saturation and lack of resources to compete against the tech giants that already have customer trust and a large user base.
+Numerous AI-driven apps fail due to over-saturation and lack of resources to compete against the tech giants that already have customer trust and a large user base.
+Other fail due to technical glitches, poor product pivots, or simply because they don't solve a real problem.

+Here are four AI ideas that are often doomed to fail:

 1. **Overhyped General-Purpose Chatbots**
 - Why they fail: Chatbots are ubiquitous, and most fail to differentiate themselves.
 Unless your bot is solving a specific problem better than existing solutions, it’s just another chatbot.